The gravitational eikonal: from particle, string and brane collisions to black-hole encounters: Leading eikonal for generic gravitational 2--body scattering

 The Reggeon vertex does not depend on the transverse fermionic coordinates $\epsilon_j \psi $, so the oscillators $B$ and $\bar{B}$ must pair up between the incoming and the outgoing state and the contour integrals in their definition reduces to the ones appearing in the 2-point function.
 In summary the Reggeon vertex in the fermionic sector acts simply as the identity operator.
 For the bosonic transverse oscillators~\eqref{ABigensim} there are two options: they can be paired between the two external states as in the fermionic case, which of course requires that they appear in identical pairs, or they can be contracted with the exponential factor of the Reggeon vertex~\eqref{simplyreggeon}.
 The latter option is the technical origin for the inelastic transitions we are interested in.
 Each one of such contractions yields a factor of $\pm\sqrt{\frac{\alpha'}{2}} \epsilon_j q$ times an integral over the insertion $w$ which turns out to be equal to one.
 The same result holds also for the anti-holomorphic modes.
 Finally the level matching condition implies that the difference of the total holomorphic and anti-holomorphic mode number vanishes for each external state.
 So we can equate this difference for the first and the second state and then take away the contribution of all modes that are paired since they contribute equally to both sides.
 Thus we see that the bosonic modes that are contracted with the exponential factor in the Reggeon vertex satisfy the following constraint

 We can then summarize the action of the Reggeon vertex in~\eqref{eq:VRDDF1} as an exponential constructed with the DDF bosonic oscillators and the transferred momentum $q$

 where the integral over $\sigma$ enforces the constraint~\eqref{eq:sumnA} and the energy dependent factors follows from the contraction of the fields $\partial X^+$ in~\eqref{simplyreggeon} with the exponential part of the external states.
-The exponential is normal ordered so the positive modes are contracted with the incoming state $|{\cal V}_1\rangle$ and the negative modes with the outgoing one $\langle {\cal V}_2|$ and the integral over $\sigma$ enforces the constraint~\eqref{eq:sumnA}.
+The exponential is normal ordered so the positive modes are contracted with the incoming state $|{\cal V}_1\rangle$ and the negative modes with the outgoing one $\langle {\cal V}_2|$.

 An advantage of the approach based on the Reggeon vertex discussed here is that it is fully covariant and so it can be used to provide a full characterization (in terms of the little group $SO(d-1)$) of the (massive) excited states produced by tidal excitations.
 It is then possible to carry out explicit checks between the results obtained by using~\eqref{eq:Vrexpf} and those obtained by the direct evaluation of the corresponding covariant amplitudes, see~\cite{DAppollonio:2013mgj} for a detailed discussion of the transition between the ground state to the first and the second massive level.
 All results are consistent with the key properties of~\eqref{eq:Vrexpf}: the excitations added or damped by the tidal forces involve only the bosonic oscillators and are always in the spatial direction perpendicular to the (fast) motion of the scattering string